NoleStites/NoleStites.github.io/README.md

 <img src="Nole_Holding_Apple.jpg" width="300px">

 # About Me
-I’m a graduate student pursuing a Master of Library and Information Science at [Louisiana State University](https://www.lsu.edu/) with a strong interest in digital humanities.
-With a background in computer science, I’m passionate about using technology to support access to cultural heritage, digital scholarship, and interdisciplinary research.
-I’m especially drawn to opportunities that combine library services, digital tools, and the humanities to enhance how information is preserved, presented, and explored.

 I graduated with a B.S. in Computer Science from [Southern Oregon University](https://sou.edu/) in March 2025.

 I have a passion for education and have created a web application called [Graph Creator](https://nolestites.com/GraphCreator) to help students with their education and faculty with their work.